google-deepmind/mujoco/doc/XMLreference.rst

    This flag disables the mid-phase collision filtering using a static AABB bounding volume hierarchy (a BVH binary tree).
 If disabled, all geoms pairs that are allowed to collide are checked for collisions.

+.. _option-flag-eulerdamp:

+:at:`eulerdamp`: :at-val:`[disable, enable], "enable"`
+   This flag disables implicit integration with respect to joint damping in the Euler integrator.
+See the :ref:`Numerical Integration<geIntegration>` section for more details.

 .. _option-flag-override:

 :at:`override`: :at-val:`[disable, enable], "disable"`